Repair Nodes¶

 As contracts (1) “belong to” parties and (2) are instances of Daml templates defined in Daml Archives (DARs), importing contracts to Canton also requires creating corresponding parties and uploading DARs.

-• Canton contract keys do not have to be unique, so if your Daml models rely on uniqueness, consider extending the models using these strategies or limit your Canton Participants to connect to a single Canton domain with unique contract key semantics.
+- Canton contract keys do not have to be unique, so if your Daml models rely on uniqueness, consider extending the models using these strategies or limit your Canton participants to connect to a single Canton sync domain with unique contract key semantics.

-2. Modify the parties and contracts (at the minimum assigning Canton-conformant party ids).
+- Modify the parties and contracts (at the minimum assigning Canton-conformant party IDs).

-3. Provision Canton Participants along with at least one Canton Domain.
+- Provision Canton participants along with at least one Canton sync domain.
 Then upload DARs, create parties, and finally the contracts to the Canton participants.
-Finally connect the participants to the domain(s).
+Finally connect the participants to the sync domain(s).

 export CANTON=`pwd`